Solutions · Automotive

-12 vehicle protocols from one runtime.
-DTC reading and clearing.
+16 vehicle protocols from one runtime.
+Fault-code (DTC) reading and clearing.
 J2534-2 passthrough for existing dealer tooling.
-A/B OTA with automatic rollback.
-GNSS with LTEE fast fix and ESF dead reckoning.
-And a CI-ready ECU simulator so diagnostic regression runs without bench hardware.
+Over-the-air (OTA) updates with automatic rollback.
+GNSS with fast first-fix and inertial dead reckoning.
+A CI-ready ECU simulator so diagnostic regression runs without bench hardware.

 The vehicle application and cloud policy.
 Protocol stacks, OTA pipeline, modem control, and GNSS multiplexing are already shipped.
-PID and SPN changes are data-file edits — no firmware rebuild.
+Parameter-ID changes are data-file edits — no firmware rebuild.

 Capabilities most relevant